sbkeep/Contacts/README.md

 # Contacts
 This is a simple Contacts interface in React with an Express/Node server & api, compiled with Webpack.
+Node v10+ required to run.

 Main Libraries used - Express, React, Babel, Webpack, Enzyme + Jest

 ### Install and Run
-Build file is included `npm install`, then `npm start`
+`npm install`, then `npm start`

-- Optionally to rebuild - `npm run build`

 Navigate to http://localhost:5010 in browser to view app